lchacon-LANL/pixie3d/doc/README.txt

-in the main distribution directory to setup some system-dependent variables, such as the installation directory for PETSC (PETSC_DIR; if a parallel compilation is required) and that for the HDF5 distribution (HDF5_HOME; if visit is to be used for postprocessing).
+in the main distribution directory to setup some system-dependent variables, such as the installation directory for PETSC (PETSC_DIR; if a parallel compilation is required) and that for the HDF5 distribution (HDF5_HOME; if an HDF5 file is to be generated after postprocessing).

-Currently, PIXIE3D has been successfully compiled with three different
-compilers: Absoft f90, Lahey lf95, and Inter ifort.
+Currently, PIXIE3D has been successfully compiled in Linux OS with three different compilers: Absoft f90, Lahey lf95, and Intel ifort.
 More compilers will be tested in the future.

 4.1> Serial compilation